How Can CBD Oil Help With Lyme Disease?

 CBD vs. Heart Palpitation

-A study released by the British Journal of Pharmacology noted that CBD might help suppress cardiac arrhythmias and reduce infarct size (death of tissue due to reduced blood flow) (22).
+A study released by the British Journal of Pharmacology noted that CBD might help suppress cardiac arrhythmias and reduce infarct size (death of tissue due to reduced blood flow) after a heart attack (22).

 In the study, animal subjects induced with the conditions were treated with CBD 30 minutes before coronary artery occlusion.

-Test results demonstrated that CBD reduced both cardiac arrhythmias and infarct size.
+Test results demonstrated that CBD reduced both cardiac arrhythmias and infarct size after a heart attack.
 The study suggested that CBD might possess cardioprotective properties (23).

 CBD may have demonstrated promising results in animal subjects.
-However, human beings who are experiencing cardiac arrhythmia must always consult a medical professional before taking alternative treatments.
+However, human beings who are experiencing cardiac arrhythmia or heart attack must always consult a medical professional or emergency medical services.
+Never attempt to self-diagnose or self-treat.

 How CBD Oil Works to Help With Lyme Disease